KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 661-26 Algorithm

-The ISO/IEC 7064 MOD 661-26 algorithm is suitable for use with alphabetic strings.
+The ISO/IEC 7064 MOD 661-26 algorithm is a pure system algorithm (with modulus 661 and radix 26) that is suitable for use with alphabetic strings.
 It generates two check alphabetic characters.

 #### Details